pauroger/free-genai-bootcamp-2025/README.md

 also adjust it to my current German level, which is low but not that of a complete beginner.

-🛠️ Tech Stack

-For both projects, I will leverage **ChatGPT-4o**, as I have a paid subscription.
-The model will be fine-tuned to emphasize educational guidance over direct problem-solving.

 📌 Goals

 - Gain hands-on experience with GenAI development.